Deevyn9/ecdsa-node/readme.md

+## Task Breakdown
+- Generate private key and wallet
+- Create "Add pivatekey" column
+- Store the address in a JSON
+- Sign the message
+- Send the recovery key and recovery bit to backend
+- Compare derived wallet address and do the transactionsss

 ## ECDSA Node

 This project is an example of using a client and server to facilitate transfers between different addresses.
 Since there is just a single server on the back-end handling transfers, this is clearly very centralized.
 We won't worry about distributed consensus for this project.